Amyotrophic Lateral Sclerosis (ALS)

-The device does not necessarily require around the clock use.
-Pressures, masks and other aspects of the device can be changed by the medical team as needed.
+The device does not necessarily require around-the-clock use.
+Pressures, masks, and other aspects of the device can be changed by the medical team as needed.
 Ideally, the person with ALS should try several interface options (full-face masks, nasal pillows, etc.) and practice breathing through them to see which are the most comfortable.

 Another aspect of respiratory care that’s important in ALS is assisted coughing.
 As the coughing muscles weaken, it becomes harder to clear mucus from the airways and life-threatening mucus plugs can form.
 An assisted coughing device, which pushes air into the airways through a mask and then quickly reverses air flow, can help clear the airways and prevent infection.
 Doctors may recommend other methods to assist with coughing and clearing secretions from the airways.

 Although ALS is considered a disease of the motor (movement) system, cognitive (thinking) and behavioral changes can also occur in this disease.
-Some changes may be in response to the devastating nature of the disease, while others appear to be neurological in origin and to be part of the disease process itself.
+Some changes may be in response to the devastating nature of the disease, while others appear to be neurological in origin and part of the disease process itself.